A Finding Aid to the Barry Faulkner Papers, circa 1858-1973, in the Archives of American Art, by Michael Yates

 The Barry Faulkner papers are owned by the Archives of American Art, Smithsonian Institution.
 Literary rights as possessed by the donor have been dedicated to public use for research, study, and scholarship.
 The collection is subject to all copyright laws.

-The bulk of this collection was digitized in 2009 and is available via the Archives of American Art's website.
 Materials which have not been scanned include photographs of artwork, a few essays and writings by others, oversized architectural drawings, and several publications not related to Faulkner's art or life.

 How to Cite this Collection